Based on Google's Search Quality Rater Guidelines

 FAQ

-No. E-E-A-T is not a ranking signal in the way that page speed or backlinks are.
-It's a concept from Google's Search Quality Rater Guidelines — a framework human evaluators use to assess search result quality.
-However, Google's algorithms are designed to surface content that would score well on E-E-A-T criteria, so optimizing for these signals indirectly improves rankings.
+No — and anyone who tells you otherwise is selling something.
+E-E-A-T is not a ranking signal the way page speed or links are.
+It comes from Google's Search Quality Rater Guidelines — a rubric human evaluators use to assess result quality.
+But Google tunes its algorithms to reward content that would score well on that rubric, so the signals on this checklist matter indirectly, every time the algorithm updates.